5 min read March 20, 2023

 It’s no secret that women face unique challenges to building—and maintaining—wealth.

-Over the last few years, the gap in the financial health of men and women has only widened, according to The Gender Gap in Financial Health report, funded by Principal® Foundation and conducted by the Financial Health Network.
-Women report worse outcomes in all measures of financial health, including spending, saving, borrowing, and planning.
+Over the last few years, the gap in the financial health of men and women has only widened, according to The Gender Gap in Financial Health report, funded by Principal® Foundation and conducted by the Financial Health Network, with women reporting worse outcomes in all measures of financial health, including spending, saving, borrowing, and planning.

-The report also found that women shoulder a disproportionate amount of caregiving responsibilitiesan issue exacerbated by the pandemicand experience a higher rate of income loss as a result of leaving the workforce or reducing hours to fulfill these responsibilities.
+An issue exacerbated by the pandemic, the report also found that women shoulder a disproportionate amount of caregiving responsibilities and experience a higher rate of income loss as a result of leaving the workforce or reducing hours to fulfill these responsibilities.

-Within the workplace, this study adds, women continue to experience discrimination and harassment, significantly hindering their ability to advance their careers, while contending with stubbornly wide pay gaps.
+Within the workplace, the study adds, women continue to experience discrimination and harassment, significantly hindering their ability to advance their careers, while contending with stubbornly wide pay gaps.

 Only 11% of Black women and 7% of Latina women are financially healthy.
-By contrast, the same figure rises to 25% for white women.1
+By contrast, the same figure rises to 25% for white women.

-It will take time to overcome the many systemic obstacles.
+It will take time to overcome the many systematic obstacles.
 However, you can take incremental steps to improve your financial health and make real gains.

 Here are 10 realistic strategies to consider.